 Coach Cleo Hill Jr. called Saturday’s game a trap game because of the holiday break that was on everybody’s mind.
 But he said that Campbell’s spark came at just the right time.

 “Glen is really talented,” Hill said.
 “And he has been out for two years and I told my coaches the guys that have been out like that it takes a while to get comfortable and get back into the flow of the day-to-day grind of playing again.”

 What Hill was not happy about: the Rams accomplished a lot in a week of practice leading up to Saturday’s game, but it didn’t carry over.

 “I was waiting for that to come because (Campbell) had a great week of practice,” Hill said.
 “They all had an energetic week of practice but now you wonder about that as we went into this game.
 We really went hard on the accountable and a lot of running.”

 Jaylen Alston led the Rams with 15 points, six rebounds and one steal.
-He was asked if the Rams were maybe looking ahead to what might be under the Christmas tree instead of the task at hand.
+He was asked if the Rams were maybe looking ahead to the holiday break.

 “Maybe a little bit in the first half,” Alston said about the lack of focus in which the Rams fell behind 32-27 at halftime.
 “I think in the second half we picked up our energy a little more and we played a little better.”

 Rob Colon and Jon Hicklin added 10 points each.
 Mason Harrell had seven points and eight rebounds but fouled out late in the game.